aliakbar-deriv/myself-react-app/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with React and Vite, featuring automated deployments to GitHub Pages.
+A modern, responsive portfolio website built with React and Vite.

 ## Project Structure